 One of the things we tend to overlook when we are creating a new space is the impact of sound on our surroundings.
-This is purely because it is invisible, but it is an important aspect to consider, especially if your going for an open plan living space.
+This is purely because it’s invisible, but it is an important aspect to consider, especially if you’re going for an open plan living space.

 Maybe you have already created the perfect living space, but then face the problem of having turned your home into an echo chamber with noise being transmitted throughout your home and possibly your adjoining neighbours!
-It all sounds obvious when you think about it, but of course, if your not a designer or architect your not going to be thinking about something you can’t see.
+It all sounds obvious when you think about it, but of course, if you’re not a designer or architect you’re not going to be thinking about something you can’t see.

 To put it clearly, sound is either reflected or absorbed.

 Here are some solutions you might consider to help counteract sound in different parts of your home, especially if you have a lot of hard surfaces in an open plan space.
 Remember, the larger the room, the more noise is reflected.

 Plants aren’t an obvious choice for reducing noise, but by adding them to your spaces, they will not only help to absorb noise, they are great at removing toxins and dust from the air too!!
 You could go big and bold or why not add a living wall.

 Fabric is one of the materials which actually absorbs noise.
 Add some upholstered dining chairs to your dining area and you’ll find noise will lessen, especially good if you like to entertain.

 I adore this Scoop Chair by Tom Dixon.
 Its perfectly stylish for evenings spent with friends around the dinner table and will help keep noise levels down when the wine starts to flow.

 When adding seating to your open space, try to go for a fabric sofa and chairs rather than leather.
 The material and cushioning will absorb sound.
 Even better if you happen to choose velvet, which has more absorbing properties than most fabrics.
 And, don’t forget to add some cushions and throws for maximum effect.